-Kami Osman Flaunts Major Cleavage In An Itty-Bitty Bikini Top In Latest Instagram Post
+Kami Osman Flaunts Major Cleavage In An Itty-Bitty Bikini Top For Latest Instagram Post

 In the caption, Kami wrote a Valentine's Day greeting for her fans.

-The jaw-dropping snap earned more than 10,800 likes and over 70 comments in less than a day of being uploaded on the photo-sharing app.
-Many of Kami’s social media admirers, including fellow models, went to the comments section and dropped compliments about her enviable body.
-Countless other fans seemed to struggle with words.
-Instead, they chimed in with a mix of emoji.
+The jaw-dropping snap earned more than 10,800 likes and over 70 comments in less than a day.
+Many of Kami's social media admirers, including fellow models, went to the comments section to drop compliments about her enviable body.
+Countless other fans seemed to struggle with words., instead chiming in with a mix of emoji.

-“You’re such a queen,” a fan wrote.
+"You're such a queen," one fan wrote.

-“You are hot as f*ck,” commented another admirer.
+"You are hot as f*ck," declared another admirer.